Sodium polystyrene sulfonate: uses, side effects and safety

 How does sodium polystyrene sulfonate work?

-What are the side effects of sodium polystyrene sulfonate?
+Side effects of sodium polystyrene sulfonate

-Common side effects of sodium polystyrene sulfonate include:
+Common side effects

 - Nausea